 Most people will experience trauma in their lifetime.
 Trauma therapy can address all of these types of traumas.
 Such as a car accident, abuse or neglect, the sudden death of a loved one, a violent criminal act, exposure to the violence of war, childhood trauma, or a natural disaster.

 Many people can recover from trauma over time with the love and support of family and friends and bounce back with resiliency.
-On the other hand may discover the effects of lasting trauma, which can cause a person to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.
+On the other hand, others may discover the effects of lasting trauma, which can cause a person to live with deep emotional pain, fear, confusion, or posttraumatic stress far after the event has passed.

 In these circumstances, the support, guidance, and assistance of a trauma therapist are fundamental to healing from trauma.